zuzuleinen/downloader/README.md

 # downloader

 CLI tool to download a file from a URL.

-To download:
+## Running the script

 ```go
 go run main.go